 Sec.
-2-39.
-Solicitation Methods and Awarding Authority.
+2-39. - Solicitation Methods and Awarding Authority.

-- 39.1 For purchases of, and contracts for, supplies, materials, equipment, and contractual services, the solicitation method and awarding authority is specified as follows: - (a) For expenditures not exceeding five thousand dollars (\$5,000.00), competitive quotes are not required.
-The Purchasing Agent or Assistant Purchasing Agent may purchase such items or services by either verbal or written order. - (b) For expenditures in excess of five thousand dollars (\$5,000.00), but not exceeding fifty thousand dollars (\$50,000.00), informal written quotes are required to be solicited by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-40.2.
+- 39.1 For purchases of, and contracts for, supplies, materials, equipment, and contractual services, the solicitation method and awarding authority is specified as follows: - (a) For expenditures not exceeding three thousand dollars (\$3,000.00), competitive quotes are not required.
+The Purchasing Agent or Assistant Purchasing Agent may purchase such items or services by either verbal or written order. - (b) For expenditures in excess of three thousand dollars (\$3,000.00), but not exceeding twenty-five thousand dollars (\$25,000.00), informal written quotes are required to be solicited by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-40.2.
 After evaluating the quotes pursuant to Section 2-40.3, the Purchasing Agent or Assistant Purchasing Agent shall procure the item or services by issuing a written purchase order or executing a contract.
-A contract shall be approved by County Counsel as to legal form and sufficiency. - (c) For expenditures in excess of fifty thousand dollars (\$50,000.00), but not exceeding one hundred thousand dollars (\$100,000.00), formal written bids or RFP are required to be solicited by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-41.
-After evaluating the bids or proposals pursuant to the criteria set forth in Section 2-41, the Purchasing Agent or Assistant Purchasing Agent shall create a purchase order or contract for services.
-A contract for services shall be approved by County Counsel as to legal form and sufficiency. - (d) For expenditures in excess of one hundred thousand dollars (\$100,000.00), written, sealed bids or RFP are required.
-Said bids or proposals shall be advertised by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-41.
+A contract shall be approved by County Counsel as to legal form and sufficiency. - (c) For expenditures in excess of twenty-five thousand dollars (\$25,000.00), but not exceeding fifty thousand dollars (\$50,000.00), informal written quotes are required to be solicited by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-40.2.
+After evaluating the quotes pursuant to the criteria set forth in Section 2-40.3, the Purchasing Agent or Assistant Purchasing Agent shall submit a recommendation to the Board of Supervisors who shall approve either a purchase order or contract for services, or reject all quotes.
+A contract shall be approved by County Counsel as to legal form and sufficiency. - (d) For expenditures in excess of fifty thousand dollars (\$50,000.00), written, sealed bids are required.
+Said bids shall be advertised by the Purchasing Agent or Assistant Purchasing Agent pursuant to Section 2-41.
 After evaluating the bids pursuant to Section 2-41, the bid or contract shall be awarded by the Board of Supervisors pursuant to Section 2-41.
-Contract for services or purchase order shall be approved by the County Counsel as to legal form and sufficiency.
+If a contract is appropriate, it shall be approved by the County Counsel as to legal form and sufficiency.
 Professional contractual services are exempt from Section 2-41, but shall be governed by Chapter 4 of the Lake County Policies and Procedures Manual. - 39.2 Special services contracts shall not be subject to the competitive bidding procedures in this section but shall be governed by the "Policy for Review and Selection of Professional Consultants and other Contract Service Providers" as adopted by the Board of Supervisors.
-(Ord.
-No. 3109, § 1, 8-10-2021)

 Sec.
-2-40.
-Informal Solicitation and Evaluation Procedures.
+2-40. - Informal Solicitation and Evaluation Procedures.